codacy/docs/docs/release-notes/cloud/cloud-2022-04-4-eslint-8-update.md

 rss_href: /feed_rss_created.xml
 ---

-# Major Update of ESLint March 17, 2022
+# Major Update of ESLint April 4th, 2022

-On the week of March 17th 2022 we'll be updating the tool **ESLint** to version 8.10.0.
+On April 4th 2022 we'll be updating the tool **ESLint** to version 8.10.0.

 ESLint 8 introduces some breaking changes that may affect your repositories, especially if you use a configuration file.